stoneskin/python-minecraft/README.md

 ![alt python-minecraft](./documents/rainbow.png)

-## Learn Python With MineCraft
+## Learn Python With Minecraft

 ### 1 [Understand the coordinates of minecraft](./documents/2_LearnPythonWithMineCraft/LearnPythonWithMineCraft.md)

-Minecraft coordinates is different than what we learn from geomestry. you need keep below picture in mind when you do the minecraft codeing.
+Minecraft coordinates are different than what we learn from geomestry.
+You need keep the picture below in mind when you do the minecraft coding.
 ![coordinates of minecraft](./documents/minecraft_Coordinates.png)

 For basic python syntax, pleas check [Python syntax](https://www.w3schools.com/python/python_syntax.asp) for details.

-Below mission will use `print` and command from minecraft api `mcpi`
+The missions/codes below will use `print` and command from minecraft api `mcpi`

-#### To use below code example, please make sure use below code before the sample code.
+#### To use the code examples in this site, please make sure include the piece of code below before the sample codes

 ```python
 import mcpi_e.minecraft as minecraft